calacademy-research/CASES/visualization/README.md

 Format:
 <ses ID>    <relative path to csv file>

 Input file format example below.
-We pull data from the "Ensenble" column.
+We pull data from the column marked "Ensenble".
+The index of this column may vary.

 R-Effective County Model Time Series for San Francisco,,,,,,, COVID Assessment Tool - Downloaded on 2020-08-27,,,,,,, Date,CovidActNow,LEMMA,JHU,Stanford,UCSF,Harvard,Ensemble